Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 In this RQ, we investigate the effectiveness of two competing strategies for malware family classification: (1) a LLM-based reasoning method (baseline) that employs a fine-tuned LLM to infer malware families from retrieved evidence, and (2) a vector-based similarity scoring method (default) relying on vector similarity and frequency-weighted scoring.

-Table~\ref{tab:accuracy_comp} presents the classification performance under both approaches.
-The vector-based scoring method achieves a top-1 accuracy of 40\%, while the LLM-based reasoning approach yields a slightly lower accuracy of 37\%.
-This modest 3\% gap corresponds to an 8.1\% relative improvement in favor of vector-based scoring, suggesting that despite the semantic capabilities of LLMs, their advantages do not materialize clearly under current conditions.
+Table~\ref{tbl:overallResultsGrouped} (RQ4) presents the classification performance for both approaches.
+While the vector-based scoring method outperforms LLM-based reasoning at the top-1 level with an 8.1\% relative improvement, its advantage is even more pronounced at the top-2 and top-3 levels.
+Specifically, vector-based scoring achieves relative gains of 12.5\% and 11.9\% for top-2 and top-3 classification, respectively.
+These results indicate that the vector-based approach is particularly effective at improving broader candidate recall.

-To understand the source of performance differences, we performed a detailed error breakdown, as shown in Table~\ref{tab:error_analysis}.
-The most common source of error in both approaches is unparseable input—strings that are either nonsensical or the result of obfuscation.
-These strings account for 37\% of misclassifications in vector-based scoring and 55\% in the LLM-based reasoning.
-Conversely, vector-based scoring is more prone to confusing samples from semantically similar families (25\% vs. 7\% in LLMs), possibly due to its reliance on surface-level pattern matching without contextual understanding.
+To understand the source of performance differences, we conducted a detailed error analysis, as shown in Table~\ref{tab:error_analysis}.
+The most common source of error in both approaches is unparseable input, meaning strings that are either nonsensical or the result of obfuscation.
+These strings account for 37\% of misclassifications in vector-based scoring and 55\% in LLM-based reasoning.
+On the other hand, vector-based scoring is more likely to confuse samples from semantically similar families (25\% compared to 7\% for LLMs), possibly because it relies on surface-level pattern matching without contextual understanding.

 These results suggest that LLMs exhibit better semantic generalization in distinguishing closely related families, but are more sensitive to noisy or malformed inputs.
 This aligns with expectations: LLM-based reasoning benefits from contextual understanding when inputs are meaningful, but suffers when input quality is low.
-On the other hand, vector-based scoring—though more brittle semantically—handles noisy or shallow patterns more robustly due to its statistical nature.
+In contrast, vector-based scoring, although less robust semantically, handles noisy or superficial patterns more effectively because of its statistical approach.

-Given these observations, we draw three key conclusions: \begin{enumerate} \item In environments where input strings are heavily obfuscated or contain low semantic content, vector-based scoring remains competitive and more stable than LLMs. \item LLMs may offer benefits in handling ambiguous or borderline cases, particularly when the distinction between malware families is subtle and pattern-based similarity is insufficient. \item A promising future direction lies in hybrid models that combine both strategies—e.g., using vector scoring to prune irrelevant candidates and invoking LLM-based inference only on the top-ranked clusters. \end{enumerate}
+Given these observations, we draw three key conclusions: \begin{enumerate} \item In environments where input strings are heavily obfuscated or contain low semantic content, vector-based scoring remains competitive and more stable than LLMs. \item LLMs may offer benefits in handling ambiguous or borderline cases, particularly when the distinction between malware families is subtle and pattern-based similarity is insufficient. \item A promising future direction lies in hybrid models that combine both strategies, such as using vector scoring to filter out irrelevant candidates and applying LLM-based inference only to the top-ranked clusters. \end{enumerate}